CodeProSpecialist/Billionaire-Strategy-Buy-At-Lowest-Price-Advanced-Stock-Market-Robot-for-Alpaca/README.md

 OR:

+python3 auto-copy-stock-list-writer.py

+( note: the auto copy stock list writer only does what is in the name.
+It only copies the list of stocks without checking their performance )

+OR:

 python3 new-performance-stock-list-writer.py

 The performance-stock-list-writer.py python program will make sure that only successful stocks are purchased by the Advanced Stock Market Trading Robot.